microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

     * Once deployment for storage account is completed, go to the resource and visit the Blobs sub-menu
     * Click [+Container] then create a container name (ex. az-hw-remote-state-container or az-iso-remote-state-container) with private access

-### 4. Setup Azure DevOps CI/CD Build Pipeline for Cobalt using Azure resources
+### 4. Setup Azure Devops CI/CD Build Pipeline for Cobalt using Azure resources

 Resource groups, Service Principal and Storage Accounts created in Azure will now need to be used for setting up your Azure Devops CI/CD build pipeline.